rerun-io/rerun/docs/content/concepts/spaces-and-transforms.md

 ## View coordinates
 You can use [`rr.log_view_coordinates`](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_view_coordinates) to set your preferred view coordinate systems, giving semantic meaning to the XYZ axes of the space.

-For 3D world spaces it can be used to log what the up-axis is in your coordinate system.
+For 3D spaces it can be used to log what the up-axis is in your coordinate system.
 This will help Rerun set a good default view of your 3D scene, as well as make the virtual eye interactions more natural.
 This can be done with `rr.log_view_coordinates("world", up="+Z", timeless=True)`.

-For pinhole entities the view coordinates specify the orientation of the camera frustum.
-The optical axis of the camera will point along whichever axis is "F" (or opposite "B").
-The default is `RDF` (X=Right, Y=Down, Z=Forward).
+You can also use this `log_view_coordinates` for pinhole entities, but it is encouraged that you instead use `rr.log_pinhole(…, camera_xyz=)`](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_pinhole) for this.
+The default coordinate system for pinhole entities is `RDF` (X=Right, Y=Down, Z=Forward).

-:warning: unlike in 3D views where this only impacts how the rendered scene is oriented, applying `view_coordinates` to a pinhole-camera will actually influence the projection transform chain.
+WARNING: unlike in 3D views where `log_view_coordinates` only impacts how the rendered scene is oriented, applying `log_view_coordinates` to a pinhole-camera will actually influence the projection transform chain.
 Under the hood this value inserts a hidden transform that re-orients the axis of projection.
 Different world-content will be projected into your camera with different orientations depending on how you choose this value.
-See the (TODO) example for a concrete example.
+See for instance the `open_photogrammetry_format` example.

-You can also use `[`rr.log_pinhole(…, camera_xyz=)`](https://ref.rerun.io/docs/python/latest/common/transforms/#rerun.log_pinhole) as a shortcut for this.

 For 2D spaces and other entities the view coordinates currently do nothing (https://github.com/rerun-io/rerun/issues/1387).